rfdrake/pass-hardcodepaths/README.md

 gpg, env, git and any other dynamic pathed binary can be overridden by someone with write access to the path.

+## TL;DR

+It's trivial to capture a passphrase and upload it if you have access to the users account.

 ## Example PATH where this might be an issue

     rdrake@machine:~$ echo $PATH